scottwedge/LilFloSystem/README.md

 the python version, will not work with conda, and will not work with python virtual environments.

-The first think to do is to setup your development computer:
+The first thing to do is to setup your development computer:

 ### Dev Computer